andrew-edwards/empirical-dyn-mod/README.md

 **ye16infoLeverage.pdf** - for the three-species Hastings and Powell food-chain model, this paper shows the points on the attractor from doing embeddings for each of the three species' time series.
 Figures look helpful for understanding.
 Also flour beetle data.

 **sugihara90nonlinForecast.pdf** - early paper with simple simulation models and three real data sets.
 Definitely worth (mostly) understanding as forms the basis for later work.
-Andy thought examples are in the **rEDM** package, but now things the methods are updated from the 1990 paper.
+Andy thought examples are in the **rEDM** package, but now thinks the methods are updated from the 1990 paper.

 **deyle15ecosysInterac.pdf** - changing interactions in a food web.